mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Shows the group constrain status for the specified channel
+  Shows the group constrain status for the specified channel.

 Format